Ebuube/LOGIN_REG_SYSTEM/README.md

 ## LOGIN REGISTRATION SYSTEM

 This is a program that handles the way users login in to any program you attach it to.
-Example, you can add this program to help you manage user login.
+Example, you can add this program to help you manage user login to your app or website.

 * The system has several procedures
 First, it provides two options: